venuvikaash/ilink-mean-jul-2025/documents/06-express-lab-guide-workshops-app.md

 /**
  * In MongoDB, the documents can store related information together
- * For example, we can store the topics for a particular workshop
+ * For example, we can store the sessions (topics) for a particular workshop
- *      1. in the workshop document as an array, say "topics" (preferred way)
+ *      1. in the workshop document as an array, say "sessions" (preferred way)
- *      2. in a separate collection (say, Topics), and store the array of related topic ids */ const workshopsSchema = new mongoose.Schema(
+ *      2. in a separate collection (say, Sessions), and store the array of related session ids */ const workshopsSchema = new mongoose.Schema(
   {